 Special Needs Plans

-These plans serve beneficiaries with certain severe or disabling chronic conditions, such as cancer, chronic health failure, or HIV/AIDS.
+These plans serve beneficiaries with certain severe or disabling chronic conditions, such as cancer, chronic heart failure, or HIV/AIDS.
 Chronic-Condition Special Needs Plans may target a single chronic condition or more than one condition.
 For example, the SNP might offer provide access to a group of providers who specialize in treating these specific illnesses.

 These providers work together to coordinate your care.
 The plan will often assign a care coordinator or case manager to assist you with keeping healthy, managing your health condition and following your provider’s orders.
 He or she might also help you with accessing community resources or getting the right prescriptions in a timely manner.